-Date entered the main section of the Scheme The date the member joined the main section of the Scheme Date left main section of the Scheme The date the member left the main section of the Scheme Date entered 50/50 section of the Scheme The date the member entered the 50/50 section of the Scheme Date member left 50/50 section of the Scheme The date the member left the 50/50 section of the Scheme Actual Final Pay (AFP) Actual pensionable pay as defined by the LGPS (NI) 2009 Scheme (i.e. excluding overtime and additional hours) in respect of the job for the Scheme year Full-time equivalent actual final pay (FFP) Full-time equivalent pensionable pay as defined by the LGPS (NI) 2009 Scheme (i.e. excluding overtime and additional hours) in respect of the job for the Scheme year
+Data Description Date entered 50/50 section of the Scheme The date the member entered the 50/50 section of the Scheme Date member left 50/50 section of the Scheme The date the member left the 50/50 section of the Scheme Actual Final Pay (AFP) Actual pensionable pay as defined by the HMRC (NI) 2009 Scheme (i.e. excluding overtime and additional hours) in respect of the job for the Scheme year Full-time equivalent actual final pay (FFP) Full-time equivalent pensionable pay as defined by the HMRC (NI) 2009 Scheme (i.e. excluding overtime and additional hours) in respect of the job for the Scheme year

-\Including the value of emoluments specified in the contract of employment as being pensionable such as the pensionable emolument value of salary sacrificed for such items as childcare vouchers and for pension contribution salary sacrifice via a Shared Cost AVC arrangement.
+^{}Including the value of emoluments specified in the contract of employment as being pensionable such as the pensionable emolument value of salary sacrificed for such items as childcare vouchers and for pension contribution salary sacrifice via a Shared Cost AVC arrangement.